 They're going to support the commemorations next year

 Local man sets up petition to move works from a Plympton car park

 He's concerned about the safety of the children in the nearby school

 Usual congestion on Embankment Road near Astor Park.

 Torpoint Ferry - Devonport, Devon

-Waiting times of up to 15 minutes and two ferries running on Torpoint Ferry between Devonport (Devonport) and Torpoint (Torpoint).
+Waiting times of up to ten minutes and three ferries running on Torpoint Ferry between Devonport (Devonport) and Torpoint (Torpoint).